samson19977/-Fruit-Classification-with-CNN-Apples-vs-Pears-/README.md

 Matplotlib

-OS & Zipfile modules for local data management

- Run the Notebook
-Clone the repo or upload the notebook to a Colab environment.

 Ensure the image dataset is in place (or let the notebook extract it).

 Run all cells to train the model and view results.